Introducing Metabolic Optimiser, a powerful blend of anti-inflammatory herbs and nutrients that can help you achieve optimal health and fitness

 A BIG flavonoid formula (quercetin, green tea extract, boswellia, curcumin, milk thistle, antioxidant mixed supporting nutrients) rounds off this gram based anti-inflammatory, metabolic enhancer.

-Individually the ingredients have been shown to support endurance based activities, enhanced fat burning, lowering inflammation and pain, protecting cells, organs and brain against damage, along with direct cleansing support from milk thistle.
+Individually the ingredients have been shown to support endurance-based activities, enhanced fat burning, lowering inflammation and pain, protect cells, organs and brain against damage, along with direct cleansing support from milk thistle.

 • Fat burning and endurance building

 • Joint movement and pain support

 • Cardiovascular support

 Curcumin may colour the skin in certain individuals and may colour sweat this is harmless and actually maybe protective against UV radiation.

 Each of the ingredients in this formula has been chosen for one (or both) of two reasons: